 - Community Events: The Academy often participates in local community events, for example, trips to the Philadelphia Orchestra Family Concerts, or recitals at a retirement home.
 Student families are highly encouraged to participate but not required to.
 Attendance of these type of events supports a well-rounded musical immersion and education.

-- Play-Ins (flute only): The flute studio organizes occasional Play-ins with other Suzuki flute studios such as The Music School of Delaware students.
-A Play-in is a gathering of a larger Suzuki community where students play through common repertoire.
+- Play-Ins: A Play-in is a gathering of a larger Suzuki community where students play through common repertoire.
 This is a wonderful opportunity for review, to expand community and for younger students to hear more advanced pieces in upper books.

 Parent & Family Role in Lessons